<em>Eucalyptus</em>: planting, pruning and care

 How to plant?

-• Backfill the hole and firm lightly.
+• Backfill hole and firm lightly.

-• Water generously to eliminate air pockets.
+• Water thoroughly to eliminate air pockets.

 Pruning and care

-Eucalyptus pruning
+Pruning Eucalyptus

-Read also: How to prune an Eucalyptus?
+Read also : How to prune an Eucalyptus ?

-Possible parasitic pests
+Potential parasitic pests

 Eucalyptus bark